mjakal/electron-auto-update/README.md

     If your newly created certificate is not in *Trusted Root Certification Authorities* certificate folder, drag and drop it from *Personal*.
 Otherwise automatic updates will not work.

-    Next, open package.json in your favorite text editor and modify these two lines.
+    Next, open package.json in your favorite text editor and modify these three lines.

     ```
+    "publisherName": "Some Company", // when using self signed certs, enter a random string
     "certificateFile": "./certs/some_file.pfx",
     "certificatePassword": "some_password"
     ```